 Don’t abandon basic manners just because it is your wedding day.
 Thanking your parents, grandparents, and everyone in attendance is essential (they will remember if you snub them), but don’t forget to thank your bride.
 A simple “thank you” can go a long way toward making her feel appreciated on what is sure to be a stressful day.

-Josephine Li, founder and CEO of Cicinia, has a crucial tip for grooms trying to make the best of impressions and that is, stay sober and be present.
+Josephine Li, founder and CEO of Cicinia, has a crucial tip for grooms trying to make the best of impressions and that is, “stay sober and be present.”
 Your wedding day is one of the most important days of your life, be sure to be present, physically and mentally.
 It is not the day to celebrate by drinking past your limit.
 Showing up to your wedding drunk and late is a poor reflection of manners and good sense.
+If you do plan to drink, try our wedding day tips to maintain a buzz instead!

 At most weddings, it falls to the best man to deliver a speech honoring the newlyweds, but it is common for the groom to deliver a toast.